OrchestrRL: Dynamic Compute and Network Orchestration for Disaggregated RL: Disaggregated RL Workloads

 \textbf{\gen on the critical path.} The \gen stage is far more sensitive to increase in sequence length than \train.
 As shown in Figure~\ref{fig:compute_diff}, training and generation have distinct performance profiles. \train, which involves full forward and backward passes on large batches, is predominantly compute-bound, making it well-suited for modern accelerators.
 In contrast, \gen is memory bandwidth-constrained and depends on an iterative decoding process, heavily impacted by sequence length.
 Consequently, \gen frequently dominates the step makespan, taking 1.49$\times$ longer than \train in our workload (Figure~\ref{fig:gen_worker_time}) on average.
 This gap can persist even with additional \gen resources, because \gen acts as the producer and its cost scales directly with sequence length.

-\textbf{The root causes of inefficiency in \gen.} (1) \uline{Heavy-tailed and evolving response length distribution}, as shown in Figure~\ref{fig:response_length_dist}.
-Most responses are of moderate length (less than 7.5K), but a small fraction of stragglers require significantly more decoding steps and delay overall processing (Figure~\ref{fig:remaining_requests}), as evidenced by~\cite{zhong2025streamrl,zhong2024rlhfuse}.
-(2) \uline{Fixed parallelism for changing workloads}.
-Static parallelism configurations cannot adapt to variations in batch sizes or response lengths, leading to suboptimal performance.
+\textbf{Root causes of inefficiency.} (1) \uline{Heavy-tailed and evolving response length distribution}, as shown in Figure~\ref{fig:response_length_dist}.
+Most responses are of moderate length (under 7.5K tokens), but a small fraction of stragglers require substantially more decoding steps and can delay overall processing (Figure~\ref{fig:remaining_requests}), consistent with observations in~\cite{zhong2025streamrl,zhong2024rlhfuse}.
+(2) \uline{Fixed parallelism for changing workloads.} Static configurations cannot adapt to shifts in batch size or response length, leading to suboptimal performance.
+Even within a single generation step, the best parallelism configuration can change across phases under a fixed 8-GPU budget (with \(\text{TP}\times\text{DP}\) constant and batch size 512).
+We select two snapshots within the step: in the early phase, the step completes fastest with TP=2 (79.2s, vs.\ 96.3s/138.7s for TP=4/8), while in the tail phase it is fastest with TP=8 (165.1s, vs.\ 188.3s/208.4s for TP=4/2).
+Clearly, any single fixed configuration is inefficient across the step.
 (3) \uline{Imbalance across workers due to response length variability}.
 As shown in Figure~\ref{fig:gen_worker_time}, workers handling shorter responses finish earlier, while those processing longer responses become stragglers (with the max-to-min average time ratio reaching 1.58$\times$ in the sampled workload).
-Additionally, varying response lengths lead to inconsistent KV cache utilization across workers, leaving some GPUs under-utilized while others are overloaded.
+Additionally, KV cache utilization is also skewed across workers.